Exfiltration, Red Teaming

 Now as you can see in the image above, two commands are generated.
 Copy the first one (highlighted one).

 And paste it in the destination folder.
-Before executing the command, make sure that filename has been changed to the name of the file you desire as shown in the image below:
+Before executing the command, ensure that you change the filename to the name of the file you desire, as shown in the image below:

 And when the command is executed, the requested file will be received on your terminal.
 The tool will also calculate the MD5 hash sum for you.
 Also, you can view the content of the file with the cat command as shown in the image below: